The Founder's Guide to

 Frequently Asked Questions

-How can I apply or pitch to Work-Bench?
+How can founders pitch to Work-Bench?

 What is the typical check size for investments?